×

 For instance, a 100g serving of canned peas contains around 250mg of sodium, which is approximately 30-40% of the recommended daily value (DV).
 Similarly, a 100g serving of canned asparagus contains around 700mg of sodium, which is also 30-40% of the DV.
 Hence, consuming fresh vegetables is highly recommended over canned vegetables.

-Consult with Nephrologist for anyone who develops severe signs and symptoms of hyponatremia, such as nausea and vomiting, confusion, seizures, or loss of consciousness.
-Also, call your doctor if you know you are at risk of hyponatremia and are experiencing nausea, headaches, cramping or weakness.
+Consult with a Nephrologist for anyone who develops severe signs and symptoms of hyponatremia, such as nausea and vomiting, confusion, seizures, or loss of consciousness.
+Also, call your doctor if you know you are at risk of hyponatremia and are experiencing nausea, headaches, cramping, or weakness.

 Summary